 New York Uncontested Divorce Lawyer

-When a couple divorces there are two general types of divorce: contested and uncontested.
-In a contested divorce the couple cannot agree on important issues such as child custody and visitation if the couple has minor children.
-Similarly, in a contested divorce the couple may not be able to agree on the matter of child support, and may fight over property distribution.
+A divorce is either contested or uncontested.
+When a divorce is contested, the former couple is not able to agree on significant issues related to their separation, such as child custody, child support, and distribution of assets.
 On the other hand in an uncontested divorce, the couple has come to an agreement on these issues.
 Under New York family law if a divorce is uncontested there are no significant issues to be resolved by the court, making judicial intervention unnecessary.
-If you are in need of a divorce lawyer because you are seeking to resolve the issues in your divorce without the intervention of a divorce judge, it is important that you contact an experienced New York Uncontested Divorce Lawyer who will work to help ensure that your interests are protected throughout the divorce process.Uncontested divorce
+If you are in need of a divorce lawyer because you are seeking to resolve the issues in your divorce without the intervention of a divorce judge, it is important that you contact an experienced New York uncontested divorce lawyer who will work to help ensure that your interests are protected throughout the divorce process.Uncontested divorce

 An uncontested divorce is one in which there is not a disagreement on issues such as custody, child support, division of property, debt allocation and maintenance.
 For example, the divorcing couple would have agreed upon: